 I love bracelets and bangles.
 So versatile.
 Stack them high you long-limbed ones.
 The surprisingly chic Disney Couture features this page.
 If you can bypass the fact that your ring/necklace/etc is named after a Disney Princess then you can actually find some pretty cool pieces.
 I love the Shark Jaw charm bracelet commemorating The Little Mermaid, which in turn looks similar to the pieces by CC Skye.
 Also you may spy the Think A Wonderful Thought bangle, which sold out last year but is back again with a vengeance.
 Find Disney Couture at ASOS.

 Need wearable vintage trinkets without the hassel?
 Head to House of Harlow 1960.
 Brainchild of Nicole Ritchie, her bohemian style can be nabbed with one quick jangle of a bracelet.
 Her pieces look like they were forged from the past, and are beautiful to stack or wear alone.
-Find them, again, at that beautiful place we call ASOS.
+Find them, again, at ASOS.